blueburncz/GMBullet/README.md

 match Bullet's API as closely as possible.

 Bullet's C++ public API is converted into a C-like code and exposed to GML.
-For example, if there's a class `btDiscreteDynamicsWorld` with a method `addRigidBody(body)`, this becomes `btDiscreteDynamicsWorld_addRigidBody(world, body)`.
+For example, instances of classes/structs are created with `btClass_create` and freed from memory with `btClass_destroy`.
+If there's a class `btDiscreteDynamicsWorld` with a method `addRigidBody(body)`, this becomes `btDiscreteDynamicsWorld_addRigidBody(world, body)`.
 Classes and structs within a namespace become just the class/struct name prepended with `bt`, e.g.
 `btCollisionWorld::ClosestRayResultCallback` becomes `btClosestRayResultCallback`.